-How to Get From Spider Guard to X-Guard
+How to Get From Spider Guard to X-Guard in Brazilian Jiu-Jitsu

 Spider and X-guard are two of the more established types of open guard for competition in BJJ.
 Spider has been used in competition since the earliest days, although the position has evolved considerably, and X-guard has never stopped evolving since its debut on the competition scene in the late 90s and early 2000s.
 Because of the nature of the positions, there's some crossover, and it's actually pretty easy to transition from the much longer ranged spider into the mid-range X-guard.
 Here's one way.